Narayana108/awesome-privacy/README.md

 # Communication
 ## Chat
-- [Riot](https://riot.im) - Feature rich, encrypted chat messenger for phone and pc simalar
+- [Riot](https://riot.im) - Feature rich, encrypted chat messenger for phone and pc
-- [Keybase](https://keybase.io/) - Feature rich, encrypted chat messenger for phone and pc simalar
+- [Keybase](https://keybase.io/) - Feature rich, encrypted chat messenger for phone and pc
-- [Semaphor](https://spideroak.com/semaphor/) - Feature rich, encrypted chat messenger for phone and pc simalar
+- [Semaphor](https://spideroak.com/semaphor/) - Feature rich, encrypted chat messenger for phone and pc

 ## Youtube alternatives
 >Youtube does not support freespeech and may remove your videos if they dont like